uperl/String-Template/README.md

 so it can handle any format that can handle.

 Handling of undefined fields can be controlled with $undef\_flag.
-If it is false (default), undefined fields are simply replace with an empty string.
+If it is false (default), undefined fields are simply replaced with an empty string.
 If set to true, the field is kept verbatim.
 This can be useful for multiple expansion passes.